1. I see from your website that you are training to become a certified doula, what does this training entail?

-I currently reside on the Southside of Richmond, about 15-20 minutes from Carytown.
-I also currently work in Richmond, in the Carytown area.
+I currently work in the DC, Maryland, Northern Virginia area.
 During our contract period, I will be on-call for 2 weeks on the front and back end of your proposed due date.
 This means that I will have made arrangements to drop whatever I’m doing to attend your birth.
 Please note the contractual stipulations regarding this topic.
 In order for me to arrive in a timely manner, it’s important that we’re in communication about where you are in your labor.
 Don’t be shy if you feel it’s time, better to call me for a false alarm than to call me when it may be too late for me to get there!

 6. Do you have any other mothers in your care due within 2 weeks of me?